OpenEvalProject/evals/manuscripts/elife-91453/v2/manuscript.md

 ![Figure 6.](https://cdn.elifesciences.org/articles/91453/elife-91453-fig6-v2.jpg)

 **Figure 6.:** (a) Correlation analysis between passage number and percentage of CSV-positive cells (determined by means of flow cytometry).
 Analysis includes n=18 different donors, some donors were measured at various passages. (b) Exemplary images of immunocytochemistry staining against CSV on human articular chondrocyte (hAC) at low (P1) and high (P4) passage. (c) Correlation analysis between percentage of CSV-positive and CD105 (green; n=26) or CD166-positive (purple; n=16) hAC; surface markers were determined by means of flow cytometry. (d) hAC were cultured in basal, osteogenic (ODM; turquoise), or chondrogenic (CDM; pink) medium for 28 days.
 Afterward, one half of the cells were further cultured for 14 days in basal medium at sub-confluence (=ex-ODM and ex-CDM).
-Percentage of CSV-positive cells was determined via flow cytometry before differentiation (t), directly after differentiation at day 28 (basal, ODM, CDM), or after further expansion at basal conditions at day 42 (ex-ODM, ex-CDM); n≥5.
-(0e) Percentage of CSV-positive cells in isolated hAC (n=3 and n=6), bm-MSC (n=3), and chondrogenic stem progenitor cell (CSPC) (n=6) was determined by flow cytometry; bm-MSC and CSPC, respectively, were compared to passage-matching hAC. (f) Matrix calcification (Ca2+ deposition) was quantified via Alizarin red staining 28 days after osteogenic differentiation of hAC (n=7).
+Percentage of CSV-positive cells was determined via flow cytometry before differentiation (t0), directly after differentiation at day 28 (basal, ODM, CDM), or after further expansion at basal conditions at day 42 (ex-ODM, ex-CDM); n≥5. (e) Percentage of CSV-positive cells in isolated hAC (n=3 and n=6), bm-MSC (n=3), and chondrogenic stem progenitor cell (CSPC) (n=6) was determined by flow cytometry; bm-MSC and CSPC, respectively, were compared to passage-matching hAC. (f) Matrix calcification (Ca2+ deposition) was quantified via Alizarin red staining 28 days after osteogenic differentiation of hAC (n=7).
 Alizarin red concentrations were correlated with the percentage of CSV-positive cells in the corresponding donor, which was determined by flow cytometry. (g) Exemplary images of safranin-O-stained hAC pellets after chondrogenic differentiation for 28 days; images of three independent donors with increasing CSV-positivity (from left to right) are shown.
 Glycosaminoglycans appear in red and imply production of hyaline cartilage.
 Size of the pellet is considered as indicator of matrix production and successful chondrogenesis.
 Statistics: (a,c,f) were analyzed by a Pearson correlation analysis; (d,e) were analyzed by means of a one-way ANOVA, including a Sidak post hoc test.

 To further investigate the role of CSV as a potential marker of cellular plasticity in hAC, dedifferentiated chondrocytes (passages 4–5) were re-differentiated into osteogenic or chondrogenic lineage for 28 days, which was confirmed by expression analysis of corresponding markers and exemplary staining (Supplementary file 1).
 CSV levels were significantly diminished after differentiation, while subsequent culturing at basal conditions and sub-confluent density restored CSV (Figure 6d) and decreased osteogenic as well as chondrogenic markers (Supplementary file 1-Figure S3a,b,d,e).
 Additional mRNA analysis confirmed the dynamics of CD105 and CD166 as well as VIM expression during the differentiation experiment, and lower mRNA levels of VIM in dedifferentiated chondrocytes (Supplementary file 1-Figure S4a-c), reinforcing the assumption that VIM gene expression is inversive to the presentation of CSV.